mrjmac/data-structures/README.md

 A collection of data structures.

-Some maybe be coded rather uniquely due to odd CS3 project requirements but I will be fixing them soon
+All of them use generics except for the heap.
+The linkedlist is very unique due to cs3 project requirements,